 Depending on the type of job you are applying for, you may be required to complete a Walmart job application and take a pre-employment assessment test to determine your suitability for employment at Walmart.

 Job applicants can also apply in Walmart stores.
 There are booths available to use to apply.
 If you don't see the application center, ask at Customer Service and they will direct you.
-In some stores, it's located near the Customer Service center.
+In some stores, the application center is located near the Customer Service center.
 In others, it may be in a different section of the store.

 Walmart Solicitud de Empleo - Español